srinathsai/Forecasting-of-Political-bias-in-Twitter-and-GAB/README.md

     - At present we will have 3 lists of timestamps that are left,right and centre.(These lists have duplicates and that is required).
     -Getting how many duplicates for each timestamp in each list gives you frequency of respective leaning tweets per day.
-So to get frequency of each leaning tweets per day , we use *hashmaps* where in **iteration itself if one timestamp is not in key of hashmap then we put in it with value 1. if existed then we increment respective timestamp value by 1**.
+So to get frequency of each leaning tweets per day , we use *hashmaps* where in **iteration itself if one timestamp is not in key of hashmap then we put in it with value 1. if existed then we increment respective timestamp value by 1**.<br />
     - At this point of time we will be having 3 hashmaps with timestamps as keys and frequencies as values.
-These 3 hashmaps are left,right and center timestamps wioth frequencies.
+These 3 hashmaps are left,right and center timestamps wioth frequencies.<br />
-    -From this hashmap we will be converting to 3 dataframes .
+    - From this hashmap we will be converting to 3 dataframes .<br />

-- 2. Next step of data preprocessing:
+- ### 2.
+Next step of data preprocessing:
+    - As we have left,right and centre timestamps with frequencies we take range of required data, here timestamps between may to december 2018 have taken and converted to timeseries.

+- ### 3.
+Application of grid search for SARIMA parameters and SARIMA MODEL FITTING.
+    - Grid search is a algorithm with wich we can select parameters for the model.
+It automatically tries all the combinations of SARIMA parameters for the dataset and gives the best combination which showed less RMSE.
+With these parameters we fit 3 timeserieses to SARIMA model and we will be getting
+    3 different RMSEs for left, right and centre leaning.

+- ### 4.
+Keras tunning and application of LSTM-1, LSTM-2 and Multistep forecasting.
+    - The timeserieses have been splited to 67,33 or 80,20 percentages of training and testing datasets and applied keras tunner which gives best combination of LSTM parameters with low rmse of all.
+    - After every time running keras tunner for left timeseries, right timeseries and centre time series with respective derived hypermaters LSTM-1, LSTM-2 and multistep forecasting are trained and predicted.

+- ### 5.
+Conclusion.
+    - All these models are compared based on **RMSE'S (Root Mean Squared Errors)** of all left, right and center timeseries after fitting to above models.